 - South Cave to Pocklington (planned in the future)

-- Malton to Filey (★★★★☆)
+- North Grimston to Filey (★★★★☆)

 The Yorkshire Wolds Way is hard to get on and off, but offers chalk wolds and some great country to walk through.
 I still have to do some planning to fully work out how to do the other half of the walk, but you can use Malton as an entry and exit point.
-I did Malton to Filey in one go, which is quite a long walk, but you can split it half way.
+I did Malton (joining at North Grimston) to Filey in one go, which is quite a long walk, but you can split it half way.

 Other Named Trails :

-- Ulverston to Coniston (planned in the future)
+- Ulverston to Coniston (planned in 2026)

 - Keswick to Carlisle (in reverse) (★★★★★)